Robert-W/esri-redux/README.md

 There are currently multiple options for HTTPS but only one for an HTTP/2 setup.
 The easiest way to run https is to run `npm run secure`.
 It will load a browser sync server using https but will show as unsecure unless you have signed certs for localhost.
 The other option is to use [Caddy](https://caddyserver.com/).
 It is really easy to install and configure.
 This will run an HTTP/2 and HTTPS-enabled server for you once you generate some local self-signed certs.
 Here is how to set that up.

 1. [Download Caddy](https://caddyserver.com/docs/getting-started), you may need [Go](https://golang.org/) installed.
-2. Setup local certs, you can run the command `npm run setupHTTPS`, this will prompt you for a few questions and then generate the certs for you, this does require `openssl` to be installed.
+2. Setup local certs, you can run the command `openssl req -new -newkey rsa:2048 -sha256 -days 365 -nodes -x509 -keyout cert.key -out cert.crt`, this will prompt you for a few questions and then generate the certs for you, this does require `openssl` to be installed.
 3. Run `sudo caddy` to start the caddy server, you can see the server configuration in the `Caddyfile`.

 Now your running HTTP/2 with automatic HTTPS enabled!!
 This does not do hot module replacement or live reload or anything like that, however, after you generate a build with `npm run dist`, you can run Caddy and test your app out on HTTP/2 and HTTPS.